 NPP supporters clash in Wa West district

-Violent political clashes have erupted at Ga, a community in the Wa West district of the Upper West region between supporters of the main opposition New Patriotic Party.
+Violent political clashes have erupted at Ga, a community in the Wa West district of the Upper West region among supporters of the main opposition New Patriotic Party (NPP).

 The clashes started on Saturday over a press conference that was to be addressed by the suspended constituency chairman of the area, Alhaji Seidu Abdullai popularly known as Alhaji Major.